Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

         All three approaches are viable.
-The last approach (re-install) is probably the best option since it is simple, gives a clean deployment with no legacy artifacts, and provides an opportunity to upgrade the OS from WIndows Server 2008 R2 to the latest OS version.
+The last approach (re-install) is probably the best option since it is simple, gives a clean deployment with no legacy artifacts, and provides an opportunity to upgrade the OS from Windows Server 2008 R2 to the latest OS version.

         -   Web tier migration option 1: Azure Site Recovery